ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

   ``SHT_PROGBITS``
   hold two separate tables:
   the global offset table and the procedure linkage table.
-  The processor supplement discusses how programs use the global offset table for position-independent code.
+  The psABI supplement discusses how programs use the global offset table for position-independent code.
   Sections below explain how the dynamic linker uses and changes the tables to create memory images for object files.